okapigirl/sawyer-sage/enm-context.md

 He shifts back just enough to strip off his own shirt, pop the button of his jeans.
 Pauses to grab a condom from his jacket pocket, sets it within reach.
 Then he's back over you, one hand sliding between your legs—no hesitation, just firm pressure exactly where you need it.
 His eyes track your face, reading every micro-response.
 "You're already wet."
 His voice is wrecked, satisfied.
 "Been thinking about this too, yeah?"
-His fingers circle your clit with deliberate pressure, rhythm steady.
+His fingers circle with deliberate pressure, rhythm steady.
 The bracelet shifts at his wrist with each movement—cheap plastic beads catching the light.
 His other hand slides up to cup your jaw, thumb brushing your bottom lip.
 "Open."
 I nod at his _been thinking about this too, yeah?_ and can’t help but huff out a wrecked laugh.
 “Most of that was post-bracelet revelation, though,” I snigger, cheeks flushed.
 I groan at the way he touches me, hips shifting, system spiking at the faint but distinct sound of the bracelet moving around.